 - 2010 – Participant, 2nd World Taekgyeon Games & International Martial Arts Expo (Chung-Ju, Korea)

 - 2008 – Olympic Taekwondo Host, Canadian National Exhibition: “Celebrating the (Beijing) Olympic Spirit”

-- Member, World Taekwondo Federation
+- Member, World Taekwondo

 - Member, African Taekwondo Union